Underflowers/Stack-Underflow/README.md

 If the user viewing the page has asked the question, he can edit it.
 He can also select an answer to notify his question has been solved.

 Every logged user can fill a form to send an answer and upvote or downvote the question or any answer.

+At the top of the page we can found a "<- All questions" button that redirect the user to the all questions page.

 ### New question